Dimitris Salpingidis: Return to PAOK

 On 26 April 2014, Salpingidis unsuccessfully tried to win his second trophy with PAOK in the Greek Cup final against Panathinaikos.
 PAOK settled, though, and with half-time their forward forays began to carry real menace.
 Salpingidis had twice gone close to an equaliser, rattling the bar with a header, and, right before the interval, was millimetres away from turning in Miroslav Stoch's cross with the goal at his mercy.
 Eventually his club defeated by 1–4.

 The 2014–15 season did not start well for the Greek international.
-Dimitris Salpingidis has an additional year contract with the club, but there are a few problems appeared in the season and it seems that the final discussion will take place at the end of it.
+Salpingidis had an additional year contract with the club, but there are a few problems appeared in the season and it seems that the final discussion will take place at the end of it.
 On 29 May 2015, just before the Superleague Greece play-offs, the international striker made a special program due to the discomfort in his operated toe, but could not be ready to help his club in the remaining games.
 Salpingidis is added to the list of players who missed this season, having to play since mid-March.
 The 34-year-old striker was not in his best physical condition, but Giorgos Georgiadis, coach of PAOK hoped that he could be able to give some solutions, mainly because of his experience.
 Salpingidis will be ready to help his teammates from the beginning of next season.

 On 24 August 2015, the 34-year-old Salpingidis contract at PAOK was terminated.